A Unified Successive Approximation Framework for General Coupled Multiplicative and Fractional Optimization: HM-GM-AM-QM Transforms and Applications: Limitation of Our Proposed Transforms

-Therefore, it is evident that the introduced variable $\bm{y}_n$ is a constant, which implies that we can't include any stepping information into the $\bm{y}_n$ with any given feasible point $\bm{x}_0$.
-In other words, the proposed bounds can be used in the SCA technique under this special case.
-This limitation is not pointed out in \cite{shen2018fractional,zhao2024}.
+Therefore, it is evident that the introduced variable $\bm{y}_n$ is a constant, which implies that we can't include any current-iterate information into the $\bm{y}_n$ with any given feasible point $\bm{x}^0$.
+In other words, the proposed bounds can not be used in the SA/SCA technique under this special case.